dancer1325/protocolbuffers-website/content/editions/overview.md

 ### Proto3 to Editions {#proto3-migration}

-This section shows a proto3 file, and what it might look like after running the Prototiller tool to change the definition files to use Protobuf Editions syntax.
+* ".proto3" file -- and run the Prototiller tool to change to -> | Protobuf Editions

 <section class="tabs">